afni/afni/doc/afni_sphinx/tutorials/fatcat_prep/fatcat_prep.rst

 Pre-preprocessing
 -----------------

-The purpose of this set of scripts is to:
+The purposes of this set of scripts are to:

     * convert DICOMs to NIFTIs;